fusion-energy/neutronics-workshop/README.md

 The use of OpenMC for neutronics analysis requires several software packages and nuclear data.
 These have been installed inside a Docker container.
 It is recommended that this workshop be completed using the Docker container.

 The majority of the workshop can also be completed using Google Colab Notebooks which do not require the Docker container.
 The links to these notebooks are provided below.
-(NOTE.
-Not all tasks can be completed in Colab as it lacks some dependencies such as Paraview).
+(NOTE - Not all tasks can be completed in Colab as it lacks some dependencies such as Paraview).
 To use Google Colab Notebooks you will need your own Google account.
 You can edit and save your own copies of each notebook to your Google Drive.

 ### Docker Installation